 Website The Center for Women and Families

-- Provide trauma-informed advocacy services to clients affected by sexual assault and intimate partner violence, including:
+- Provide trauma-informed services to clients affected by intimate partner violence and sexual assault, including:

 - Provide referrals and follow-up services.

-- Collaborate within CWF and with other coalitions, agencies, networks, organizations, and community partners, particularly in healthcare settings, in order to:
+- Collaborate within CWF and with other coalitions, agencies, networks, and organizations that specifically target survivors of sex trafficking, in order to:

-- Develop and maintain accessibility of CWF services to sexual abuse survivors.
+- Develop and maintain accessibility of CWF services to sex trafficking survivors.

-- Serve as a resource to other staff, volunteers, and agencies serving sexual assault clients.
+- Serve as a resource to other staff serving human trafficking clients.